lhelms2/howto_rtd/docs/source/quick_rst.rst

 .. _links to Wikipedia: https://en.wikipedia.org

-You can also define the target inline as shown below.
+Targets can also be defined inline, as shown below.

 .. code-block:: rst